-- Recieve your Hawk ID and access to ISIS—Admitted students will receive a Hawk ID and password to use the university's online student services website, ISIS (Iowa Student Information Services).
+- Recieve your Hawk ID and access to ISIS—Admitted students will receive a Hawk ID and password to use the university's online student services portal, ISIS (Iowa Student Information Services).

 - If you forget your Hawk ID, contact Admissions at 319-335-3847 weekdays 8 a.m. to 4:30 p.m.
 If you forget your password, request a Password Reset.

 - Prepare for class registration—Before you can register for classes, you must meet with an academic adviser, who will either give you a registration number or clear you for registration.
 Your Admissions Profile on ISIS will provide specific information about contacting your adviser.